PLEASE READ: If your CD

 - Press the ON/OFF

-button on the CD-20.
-If the power adaptor is ok, the CD-20 will come
+button on the Model 20.
+If the power adaptor is ok, the Model 20 will come

 on in the FM radio mode so you should here static in the headphones